ricksyuan/heap-overflow/README.md

 ## Features
 + Ask a question - Get help from a community of users
 + Answer a question - Share your knowledge and solutions with others
 + Comment on questions or answers - Knowledge and code evolve.
-Discussion through comments helps this.
+Discussion through comments helps this
 + Vote on questions, answers, or comments - Curate post quality
 + Search - Find the questions you have through tags or titles
 + Badges - Earn badges for milestones, for example, asking your first question
 + Reputation - Earn reputation in the community, for example, when someone upvotes your post

 ## Technologies
-+ This project uses React for the front-end and Ruby on Rails for the back-end with a Postgresql database
++ This project uses React for the front-end and Ruby on Rails for the back-end with a Postgresql database.

 ## Code highlights
 Voting was implemented to allow both efficient counter cache.